An energy-based summation-by-parts finite difference method for the wave equation in second order form: Discretization in higher space dimensions

 where $d^{a_{1,i}}$ approximates the first derivative $a(x_1,y_i)\f{\p}{\p x}$ and is associated with $D^{a_{:,i}}$.
 The $n_y$ by 1 vector $\bs{f_{tW}}$ is the time derivative of the Dirichlet boundary data evaluated on the grid of the left boundary $x=0$.
 We use the following operators to select the numerical solutions on the boundary

-Finally, the second term on the right-hand side of \eqref{semi2D2} corresponds to numerical dissipation and the parameter $\theta$ is determined by the energy analysis.
+Finally, the \reviii{third} term on the right-hand side of \eqref{semi2D2} corresponds to numerical dissipation and the parameter $\theta$ is determined by the energy analysis.
 The grid function $\bs{F}$ is the forcing function $F$ evaluated on the grid.

 \begin{theorem} The semi-discretization \eqref{semi2D1}-\eqref{semi2D2} satisfies

 if $\theta\leq0$, where the discrete energy is $E_H\equiv \bs{u}^T \mathbf{A} \bs{u}+\bs{v}^T\mathbf{H}\bs{v}$. \end{theorem} \begin{proof} Consider homogeneous boundary and forcing data.
 Multiplying \eqref{semi2D1} by $\bs{u}^T$, we have